https://github.com/agentender/cli-forge

 ✨ Proudly built with [Nx](https://nx.dev) ✨.

-CLI Forge is a library / framework for building command line interfaces (CLI) in Node.js, inspired by projects like [yargs](https://yargs.js.org/), [commander](https://www.npmjs.com/package/commander), and [vorpal](https://vorpal.js.org/).
+CLI Forge is a modern framework for building command-line interfaces in Node.js, designed with TypeScript developers in mind.
+While inspired by established tools like [yargs](https://yargs.js.org/), [commander](https://www.npmjs.com/package/commander), and [vorpal](https://vorpal.js.org/), CLI Forge prioritizes type safety and developer experience above all else.

 To create a new CLI, simply run: